FacundoAcevedo/arp-whisper/README.md

 ## License

-arp-wishper is licensed under the GNU General Public License v3.0 (GPLv3).
+arp-whisper is licensed under the GNU General Public License v3.0 (GPLv3).
 See the LICENSE file for more details.